How to Teach Early Years Phonics

 Suggested Phonics Activities.

 These are just a few examples of phonics-linked activities small groups, individuals or indeed whole classes can do.
-Busybusylearning has a whole series with creative phonics ideas that is worth reading.
+Busybusylearning has a series with creative phonics ideas that is worth reading.

 More Activities and Ideas on our Pinterest Phonics Board